 Verrucas are a type of wart that develop on the soles of the feet.
 And while they may be harmless, they can cause pain if you get them in weight-bearing places such as the heels or balls of your feet.
 There’s information on treating verrucas in our guide to warts and veruccas.

 Meanwhile, both athlete’s foot and verruca infections can be caught in public places such as swimming pool changing rooms and showers.
 So if you’re planning to go to any public pools, protect your feet by wearing pool sandals or flip flops when you’re in the changing rooms and walking to the pool.

 Fungal nail infections are the most common things that can affect what your fingernails or toenails look like, making them thick, discoloured, crumbly or brittle.
 They too can be treated with over-the-counter antifungal treatments – but if you have a more severe infection, you may need stronger treatments on prescription from your GP.
-For more information on fungal nail infections – plus natural supplements to keep your nails healthy – click here.
+Would you like to learn more information on fungal nail infections, why not read our article.